antlr/stringtemplate4/doc/faq/index.md

 * ok, so somebody needs to help build this faq ;)

+### Can I be confident in allowing user-provided templates?

 ## Object models

 * [Altering property lookup for Scala](../scala-model-adaptor.md)